 - Seek medical attention.
 In the immediate aftermath of an accident, the adrenaline is pumping, and you may not fully feel the effects of injuries.
 For this reason, it is critical that you get help as soon as you can.
 You do not want issues like internal bleeding or organ damage to go undiagnosed and untreated.
 And, in a legal sense, you also do not want injuries to go undocumented.
 If you decide to take legal action, medical reports are key pieces of evidence.

-- Contact a Florida personal injury attorney.
+- Contact a personal injury attorney in South Florida.
 Dealing with an injury while you are away from home is stressful.
 An experienced lawyer can help alleviate the headaches.
 One crucial way a lawyer does this is by interacting with the insurance companies on your behalf.
 Often, insurers offer an initial “low ball” settlement offer, hoping you’ll take it and go away.
 But this is rarely in your best interest.
 Consult with a Florida personal injury lawyer to make sure all offers are fair and just.
 Your rights must be upheld, and you can be sure the insurance companies aren’t looking out for you!

 No one wants an injury to ruin their fun in the sun.
 If you have been hurt by the carelessness, recklessness, or negligence of a third party, do not hesitate to contact the LaBovick Law Group for a free consultation.
 We are here to help.